 Occasionally, the admission fee will be larger, typically because of a special fundraiser.
 For example, the Versailles caserne charges 10€, with a little of that amount going to the firehouse and the rest to a fund for children of firefighters killed in the line of duty.

 Once you're finally inside, get ready to dance and have fun for the rest of the night!
-The balls resemble country-style guinguettes, convivial outdoor summer festivals with musicians, plenty of beverages, and dancing.
+The balls resemble country-style guinguettes, which are convivial outdoor summer festivals with musicians, plenty of beverages, and dancing.

 During peak hours - perhaps 11pm - 3am - most venues will be packed, which is part of the fun.
+But if you don't like dense crowds, go earlier.

 Since these are Bastille Day celebrations, expect to join in periodic rousing renditions of "La Marseillaise."